Musings —11.14.2020 09:57 AM—

 [By popular request.]

 Warren Kinsella is the president of Daisy Group.
 Previously, he was a partner at the law firm of McMillan Binch, in its Public Policy Group, and has also worked as a consultant, journalist and political Chief of Staff.
-He is a musician and a painter, unmarried, and father to four amazing children.
+He is a musician and a painter, unmarried, and father to three amazing children.

 Warren received a Bachelor of Journalism (Honours) from Carleton University and his law degree from the University of Calgary; he has also completed executive education courses at Harvard’s law school and its school of business.